rguske/rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/index.md

 This is the kind of data that vROps can put into a good looking shape.
 Now let's move on to deploy cAdvisor on VEBA.

-### Enabling SSH on VEBA
+### Start the `sshd` daemon on VEBA

-`SSH` is disabled by default on VEBA.
-To enable `ssh`, open a virtual machine console session (Web or VMware Remote Console) through the vSphere Client and login with your configured root credentials.
+To deploy cAdvisor on VEBA, we have to establish a `ssh` connection to it because we will run the deployment steps directly from within the appliance.
+The `sshd` daemon is stopped by default.
+To start it, open a virtual machine console session (Web or VMware Remote Console) through the vSphere Client and login with your configured root credentials.
 Start the `sshd` daemon by executing `systemctl start sshd` and validate if it's running properly with `systemctl status sshd`.

 {{< image src="/img/posts/202005_vropsveba/CapturFiles-20200511_114121.jpg" caption="Figure II: PhotonOS - start sshd daemon" src-s="/img/posts/202005_vropsveba/CapturFiles-20200511_114121.jpg" class="center" width="700" >}}